When you’re in front of a class teaching so many things run through your head.

-It wasn’t until I got into the rhythm of teaching the kids that I started to fall in love with the experience.
+It wasn’t until I got into the rhythm of teaching that I started to fall in love with the experience.
 They gave me a reason to stay and be their teacher.

 Each day I come in to class they make me smile… or pull my hair out.
 Either way, there’s at least one or two kids who brighten my day.
 Sometimes when I’m feeling down or as if I’m getting no where, some of my kids pop up and surprise me and turn it all around.

-Then there are days when the kids coming running up to me to practice a new conversation they finally learned.
-It’s kids like those that make me smile who who have changed my perspective on teaching.
+Then there are days when the kids come running up to me to practice a new conversation they finally learned.
+It’s kids like those that make me smile and who have changed my perspective.

 It also helps that my English Camp kids are wonderful!
 I had one student tell me how much she loved the experience because she learned so much and we were amazing teachers.
-One girl was the sweetest too.
-She made my day.
-I was extremely impressed with her English.
+Another girl was extremely sweet and made my day.
+I was impressed with her English.